-Red flag warnings as wildfires continue to burn
+California fires raging as red flag warnings spread across the West

 Story highlights

-- Red flag warnings have been issued across 6 states in the West
+- Red flag warnings have been issued across six states in the West

 - Wildfires saw thousands of Californians evacuate their homes over weekend

-Dry thunderstorms -- which produce lightning without sending rain to the ground -- may spark additional wildfires this week, the National Weather Service warned.
+At nearby Lake Cachuma, visitors were forced to abandon tents, RVs and boats.

-A red flag warning means that critical fire weather conditions are happening now or imminent, according to the NWS.
+There were at least 14 fires burning across California on Sunday -- with 5,000 firefighters battling the flames in extremely hot, dry conditions, Cal Fire said.
+Fresno area residents haven't seen a drop of rain in 63 days.
+Red flag warnings have been issued by the National Weather Service across six Western states.

+A red flag warning means that critical fire weather conditions are happening now or are imminent.
 The warnings follow a heatwave that saw more than 40 high-temperature records set or tied Saturday across the West, including in Los Angeles; Las Vegas, Nevada; Helena, Montana; and Boise, Idaho.

 Bakersfield, California, is forecast to top 106 degrees again on Monday, before temperatures drop slightly into the low 100s for the rest of the week, CNN Meteorologist Rachel Aissen said.